Stefán Logi Magnússon

-Stefán Logi Magnússon (born 5 September 1980) is an Icelandic international footballer and currently a manager at Afturelding for younger players, specifically for players aged 16-18.
+Stefán Logi Magnússon (born 5 September 1980) was an Icelandic international footballer and is currently a manager at Afturelding for younger players, specifically for players aged 16–18.
 He made his debut with the Icelandic national team in a tournament in Malta in February 2008 against Belarus.

 Club career

 Stefán started his career playing football at Víkingur Reykjavik, before he was picked up by Bayern Munich as a young prospect.
 Not making the grade in Munich, Stefán moved around a lot in his career, passing through Denmark, Sweden, England and several stops on Iceland.

 Lillestrøm SK

 In July 2009, Stefán was picked up on a loan deal by Lillestrøm from KR, a deal that sent LSK-goalkeeping prospect André Hansen the other way.
 Stefán's move was shortly thereafter made permanent.
 Stefán made his first team debut against Vålerenga on 16 October 2009.
 He made several good saves and was named man of the match.
 He finished the season as Lillestrøm's first choice goalkeeper.